 plist_id is a dataset creation property identifier.
 The buffer buf of size buf_size contains auxiliary data for the filter.
 The values will be stored in the Structured Chunk Filter Pipeline message in the dataset object header as part of the filter information.

 The flags argument is a bit vector with the fields specifying certain general properties of the filter as documented in the description of the current H5Pset_filter function.

+Mention H5Pset_edc_check – suggest the same behavior but don’t implement for VL data

 Other extensions to manage structured chunk filters